vking34/aws-developer-associate/rds-aurora-ec/README.md

                 - PostgreSQL: rds.force_ssl=1 in the AWS RDS console (parameter groups)

                 - MySQL: using command: GRANT USAGE ON *.* 'mysqluser'@'%' REQUIRE SSL;

+    - Authentication:
+        - Oracle does not support IAM authentication
+        - Using a token obtained through the RDS service to ensure users are authenticated using short-lived credentials

     - Operations:
         - Encrypting RDS backups: